Resources you can use to fight back

 • increased eye pressure in patients with glaucoma.
 Your healthcare provider should monitor this.

-• changes in certain lab values including liver tests
+• changes in certain lab values including liver tests.

 The most common side effects of INBRIJA are cough, upper respiratory tract infection, nausea, and change in the color of saliva or spit.
+Another side effect of INBRIJA is sensation of choking right after use.

 INBRIJA® Indication